leitwolf/QuickXDev/README.md

 you must set "quick_cocos2dx_root"

 ### goto definition

 select a word then right click ->Goto Definition or press key ctrl+shift+g
  * support framework (i.e. CCNodeExtend, display.newScene, newScene, display.CENTER)
  * support cocos2dx (i.e. CCMoveBy, getWritablePath, CCMoveTo:create, create, kCCHTTPRequestMethodGET)
+ * support user definition

+ ### Run with player

+ right click "scripts" folder on the sidebar,select "Run With Player",the player will run with current project.

+ ### User definition auto completion

+ right click "scripts" folder on the sidebar,select "Rebuild User Definition". and when you save a lua file in sublime,it will auto build all user definition in the current file.